tinyx3k/ransomware.live/docs/about.md

 * Scrape ransomware gang websites `python3 ransomwatch.py scrape`
 * Parse the scraped websites `python3 ransomwatch.py parse`
-  during this stage `ransomware.live`takes a screenshot of ransomware gang websites which has a new entry and also generate **.json** and **.cvs** files with all the ransomware gangs leaks
+  during this stage `ransomware.live`takes a screenshot of ransomware gang websites which has a new entry and also generate **.json** and **.cvs** files with all the ransomware gangs leaks.
+Also take a screenshot of the blog post when available.
 * Generate the website pages in markdown `python3 ransomwatch.py markdown`
 * Publish the website with [docsify](https://docsify.js.org/) on Github Pages